Home

 Awesome

-Aixt is a programming framework for microcontrollers which uses a modern language syntax based on V and able to be used by low-resource devices.
+Aixt is a programming framework for microcontrollers which implements a subset of the V programming language, and is able to be used by low-resource devices.
 Aixt is composed by 3 main components:

 This diagram shows the Aixt blocks and their interactions: